itz-me-pandian/Agri-Management-System/readme_files/04_smart_crop_advisor_.md

 #### Step 4: Viewing the Recommended Crop

 After the system fetches the data and sends it to the backend, the "Crop Brain" gets to work.
-The recommended crop will then be processed and displayed in the backend console (for now, in a real application, this would be sent back to the frontend).
+The recommended crop will then be processed and displayed in the backend console, this would be also sent back to the frontend.

 For instance, if you clicked on a location with high rainfall and moderate temperature, the system might internally print something like: